 The most important foods to control are those containing protein, potassium, sodium, phosphorous and fluid.
-Your dietitian will help you set up a meal plan which will contain the right amount of these nutrients for you, depending on body size, type of dialysis and medical condition.
-In this part, Protein and potassium is covered and the other micro nutrients is covered in part 2.
+Your dietician will help you set up a meal plan which will contain the right amount of these nutrients for you, depending on body size, type of dialysis and medical condition.
+In this part, protein and potassium is covered, and the other micronutrients are covered in part 2.

-Protein is vital for the formation, growth and maintenance of cells (cells are tiny structures that make up all living organisms), muscles and tissues.
+Protein is vital for the formation, growth and maintenance of cells (cells are tiny structures that make up all living organisms), muscles and tissue.

-High quality protein (or animal protein).
-These come from eggs, meat, fish, chicken, milk, and milk products.
-Nuts and legumes e.g. dried beans are also sources.
+High quality protein (or animal protein) – These come from eggs, meat, fish, chicken, milk and dairy products.
 This group of protein contains all the needed ingredients for tissue growth.

-Low quality protein (or plant protein).
-These come from certain vegetables (pumpkin, carrots, beetroot, etc), starches (bread, potatoes, rice, pasta, mealies, and cereals) and are lacking in some of the ingredients that tissues need to grow.
-It is a poor-quality protein and of little or no value to the body and when consumed in excess it can result in excessive urea formation.
+Low quality protein (or plant protein) – These come from certain vegetables (pumpkin, carrots, beetroot, etc.), starches (bread, potatoes, rice, pasta, mealies and cereals), and are lacking in some of the ingredients that tissue needs to grow.
+It is a poor-quality protein and of little or no value to the body, and when consumed in excess, can result in excessive urea formation.

 You need both kinds of protein.
-Your dietitian will figure out your dietary prescription to include a mix of these proteins.
+Your dietician will figure out your dietary prescription to include a mix of these proteins.

-Careful measuring of these foods will not only make you feel better, but will help control the waste level build up in your blood.
+Careful measuring of these foods will not only make you feel better, but will also help control the waste level build-up in your blood.